Search for Dark Matter Annihilation to gamma-rays from SPT-SZ selected Galaxy Clusters: Conclusions

 \section{Conclusions}

 In this work, we searched for gamma-ray emission between 1 and 300 GeV from dark matter annihilation in galaxy clusters.
 We analyzed 350 clusters selected from the SPT-SZ 2500 square degree survey, which provides a mass-limited sample.
 The analysis utilized 15.7 years of data from the Fermi-LAT telescope and employed the \texttt{DMFIT} template.
-Notably, we identified a $3\sigma$ emission signal from the galaxy cluster SPT-CL J2021-5257.
-The best fit value for $\langle \sigma v\rangle$ for SPT-CL J2021-5257 is found to be $6.0 \pm 0.6 \times 10^{-25}~\rm{cm^{3} s^{-1}}$ and best fit dark matter mass as $64.0 \pm 11.8$ GeV assuming $b\bar{b}$ annihilation channel and for $\tau^+ \tau^-$ annihilation channel we found the best fit value as $\langle \sigma v\rangle = 3.5 \pm 0.9 \times 10^{-25} ~\rm{cm^{3} s^{-1}}$ and best fit dark matter mass as $15.3 \pm 4.1$ GeV.
+Notably, we identified a $3\sigma$ signal from the galaxy cluster SPT-CL J2021-5257.
+The best fit value of $\langle \sigma v\rangle$ for SPT-CL J2021-5257 is found to be $(6.0 \pm 0.6) \times 10^{-25}~\rm{cm^{3} s^{-1}}$ and the best fit WIMP mass as $60.0 \pm 11.8$ GeV for the $b\bar{b}$ annihilation channel.
+For the $\tau^+ \tau^-$ annihilation channel, we found the best -fit value as $\langle \sigma v\rangle = 3.5 \pm 0.9 \times 10^{-25} ~\rm{cm^{3} s^{-1}}$ and best-fit WIMP mass as $15.3 \pm 4.1$ GeV.
 The TS map for this cluster can be found in Fig.~\ref{fig:figure2}.
 Although prima-facie, we found $3\sigma$ detection evidence from SPT-CL J2021-5257, the estimated annihilation cross-section is in conflict with upper limits from Milky way dwarf spheroidal galaxies.
 Therefore, we conclude that the enhanced signal seen for SPT-CL J2021-5257 cannot be due to dark matter annihilation.
-We obtained a marginal significance of around 2$\sigma$ for three other clusters: SPT-CL J2012-5649, SPT-CL J0124-5937 and SPT-CL J2300-5331.
+Furthermore, if we consider the look elsewhere effect the global $p$-value for this cluster is consistent with the expected background.
+We also obtained a marginal significance of around 2$\sigma$ for three other clusters: SPT-CL J2012-5649, SPT-CL J0124-5937, and SPT-CL J2300-5331.
 All the remaining clusters showed null results and the TS values were consistent with background.